glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/navigation.md

 ![Expanded navigation](../img/nav_page-expanded.png)

 ## Editor pages
-The Glyph Edit, Components, and Ligatures pages are pages that include editing controls.
+The Characters, Components, and Ligatures pages are pages that include editing controls.
 They also have additional navigation options in the upper left.
 The Page navigation is reduced in size, and an additional Glyph Chooser and Panel Chooser is shown.